djgroen/FabSim3/docs/tutorials.md

 	* `#!python env.script = "cannonsim"`

-		the `env.script` variable contains the name of template script file to be used for execution of job on the target machine, which can be local host or HPC resources.
+		the `env.script` variable contains the name of template script file to be used for execution of a job on the target machine, which can be local host or HPC resources.
 This script will be called when the job execution starts, and contains all steps, such as set environment variable, or commands line to call/execute the application.

 		The below code shows the script file, namely `cannonsim`, for the *cannon_app` application.